 George Washington McLintock, "GW" to friends and foes alike, is a cattle baron and the richest man in the territory.
 He anxiously awaits the return of his daughter Becky who has been away at school for the last two years.
 He's also surprised to see that his wife Katherine has also returned.
-She had left him some years before without really explaining what he done but she does make the point of saying that she's returned to take their daughter back to the State Capitol with her.
-GW is highly respected by everyone around him including the farmers who are pouring into the territories with free grants of land and the Indians who are under threat of being relocated to another reservation.
+She had left him some years before without really explaining what he had done, but she does make the point of saying that she's returned to take their daughter back to the State Capitol with her.
+GW is highly respected by everyone around him, including the farmers who are pouring into the territories with free grants of land and the Indians who are under threat of being relocated to another reservation.
 Between his wife, his headstrong daughter, the crooked land agent and the thieving government Indian agent, GW tries to keep the peace and do what is best for everyone.Written by

 George Washington McLintock:

 Becky!
 Come here.
 Somethin' I ought to tell you.
 Guess now's as good a time as any.
 You're going to have every young buck west of the Missouri around here tryin' to marry you - mostly because you're a handsome filly, but partly because I own everything in this country from here to there.
 They'll think you're going to inherit it.
 Well, you're not.
 I'm going to leave most of it to, well, to the nation really, for a park where no lumbermen'll cut down all the trees for houses with leaky roofs. ...

 There are no end credits at the end of the movie.
 See more »

 "John Wayne Estate Authorized Edition" of McLintock is digitally remastered and in stereo.
 Contains the original music, background music, musical scenes, and dialogue (these are dubbed out in some other home video versions of the film).
 See more »